 The Enable pointer shadow checkbox creates a subtle but visible “shadow” underneath your pointer, increasing its visual contrast against the background.

-This is the meat of the mouse settings control panel, as these are the settings with the largest impact on your mouse performance.
+This is the meat of the mouse settings control panel, as these are the settings with the largest impact on your overall mouse performance.

-Basically, if you are doing picky mouse-placement work such as graphic design, having this checkbox on can be very helpful.
+Basically, if you are doing picky mouse-placement work, such as graphic design, having this checkbox on can be very helpful.
 You can move the mouse quickly across the screen to get to an area, and then move the pointer slowly in that area to make a finicky adjustment or selection.
 Gamers should leave this option off, as it can cause problems in using the mouse for targeting or movement within a game.

-The Hide pointer while typing checkbox allows you to turn off the pointer when you are using the keyboard.
+The Hide pointer while typing the checkbox allows you to turn off the pointer when you are using the keyboard.
 This is great for word-processing and data entry work where the pointer is just in the way.

 Finally, the Show location checkbox activates a nice feature where pressing the Ctrl key provides visual feedback about the pointer location — very handy if you tend to “lose” the pointer in a crowded display and don’t want to have to jiggle the mouse for five seconds to find it.

-The wheel tab provides controls for the mouse wheel, if you have one.
+The wheel tab provides controls for the mouse wheel if you have one.